baurine/react-native-click-listener/README.md

 # NativeClickListener

-A React helper component to listen the global native click event, can be used to implement the Dropdown menu easily.
+A React helper component to listen the global native click event, can be used to implement the dropdown menu easily.

 ## Description